artinformationcommons/artinformationcommons.github.io/_posts/2019-11-19-ask-a-taxonomist.md

 Perelman Building<br>
 @LandAatPMA

-The Art Information Commons (AIC) team invites you to Ask a Taxonomist...Between Two Ferns.
-A riff on comedian Zach Galifinakis’ Funny or Die series Between Two Ferns and the social media hashtag #askacurator, we will conduct an interview with Bree Midavaine (Taxonomist) who works with the museum’s Library and Archives on the AIC initiative.
+A riff on comedian Zach Galifinakis’ Funny or Die series Between Two Ferns and the social media hashtag #askacurator, we conducted an interview with Bree Midavaine (Taxonomist) who works with the museum’s Library and Archives on the AIC initiative.

-Juliet Vinegra (AIC Project Manager) will pose questions, sent by staff and external colleagues, asking Bree about what, exactly, a taxonomist does, her role in the Art Information Commons initiative, and general knowledge management.
+Juliet Vinegra (AIC Project Manager) posed questions, sent by staff and external colleagues, asking Bree about what, exactly, a taxonomist does, her role in the Art Information Commons initiative, and general knowledge management.

-This is a chance to ask your burning questions--even if it is “What is a taxonomist?”

-Please RSVP and submit your questions <b><a href="https://docs.google.com/forms/d/e/1FAIpQLSflMrciO5Pyy7baecTI7sd4wyGiuCWk2BhJWKZbCHrPtTeSrA/viewform?usp=sf_link">here</a></b>.
-Even if you cannot attend, we encourage you to follow along on Twitter @LandAatPMA or ask us for a recording of the event.

-Can't make it?
-Follow along on Twitter @LandAatPMA and submit your questions using #AskATaxonomist.
+Couldn'tt make it?
+Check out some questions and posts Follow on Twitter @LandAatPMA with #AskATaxonomist.
+You can also review the presentation shared at the event <b><a href="/uploads/Ask a Taxonomist 11-19-19">here</a></b>.

 The Art Information Commons at the Philadelphia Museum of Art has been made possible by <b>The Andrew W. Mellon Foundation</b>.